groupdocs-viewer/GroupDocs.Viewer-Docs/net/getting-started/viewer-use-cases/_index.md

 ---

 This section will describe typical problems with comparing files and ways to solve them using GroupDocs.Viewer API.
-Learn more about advanced GroupDocs.Comparison features and use case from the guides below.
+Learn more about advanced GroupDocs.Viewer features and use case from the guides below.